Saving...

-It is a legal requirement that dogs must be microchipped and, when in a public place, must wear a collar with the name and address (including postcode) of the owner engraved or written on an attached tag.
+It is a legal requirement that dogs must be microchipped, and when in a public place the dog must wear a collar with the name and address (including postcode) of the owner engraved or written on an attached tag.

 For more information about microchipping regulations and how they are enforced visit mygov.scot.